 In this one day course participants will learn about the many fascinating species, their cultivation and care.

-Acquire knowledge about the different specialised methods of propagation and take home your very own beasts propagated in class.
+You will acquire knowledge about the different specialised methods of propagation and take home your very own beasts propagated in class!

 - Trapping mechanisms, demonstrated using specimen plants.

 - Where to observe carnivorous plants locally.

 - Cultivation requirements of different species, with reference to their native habitats.

 - Hands-on application of seed, cutting and division propagation techniques by participants, to produce material that can be taken home.

 The course will be led by members of the Australian Carnivorous Plant Society, based in Adelaide.